lepture/authlib/docs/community/sustainable.rst

 Commercial License
 ------------------

-Authlib is licensed under AGPLv3+, if this license doesn't fit your company, consider to purchase a commercial license.
+Authlib is licensed under BSD, if this license doesn't fit your company, consider to purchase a commercial license.

 Find more information on